OuhscBbmc/usnavy-billets/analysis/select-1/select-1.md

 What follows is a demonstration of the algorithm using theoretical data.

 ### Notes
 1. The current demonstration covers 26 officers, 22 unique commands, and 39 total possible billets.
-In the specialty of emergency medicine, the term "command" and "command" can almost be used interchangably.
-Almost all commands are located in a single command, and each command/command can have multiple billets.
+In the specialty of emergency medicine, the term "command" and "hospital" can almost be used interchangably.
+Almost all commands are located in a single command, and each command/hospital can have multiple billets.
 1. The four simulated datasets are viewable and editable [online](https://github.com/OuhscBbmc/usnavy-billets/tree/master/data-phi-free).
     * [roster of the commands](https://github.com/OuhscBbmc/usnavy-billets/blob/master/data-phi-free/raw/command-roster.csv).
     * [roster of the officers](https://github.com/OuhscBbmc/usnavy-billets/blob/master/data-phi-free/raw/officer-roster.csv).